KrekkieD/nocca/README.md

 }
 ```

-Lets work with an example:
+Lets work with some examples:

 ```javascript
 var $nocca = require('nocca');